A Priori Estimates for Two-Dimensional Water Waves with Angled Crests

 \subsection{Water wave problems}

-A class of water wave problems concerns the dynamics of the free surface separating a zero-density region (air) from an incompressible fluid (water), under the influence of gravity.
+A class of water wave problems concerns the dynamics of the free surface separating an incompressible fluid, under the influence of gravity, from a zero-density region (air).

-Let $\Omega(t)$ be the fluid region, $\Sigma(t)$ be the free surface between the fluid and the air, and $\Upsilon$, if it exists, be the fixed rigid boundary of $\Omega(t)$ (e.g., the ocean bottom or the coast), for time $t \ge 0$; thus $\partial(\Omega(t)) = \Sigma(t) \cup \Upsilon$.
-We will henceforth assume that the fluid is not only incompressible but also irrotational, and we will neglect surface tension and viscosity.
+Let $\Omega(t)$ be the fluid region, $\Sigma(t)$ be the free surface between the fluid and the air, and $\Upsilon$, if it exists, be the fixed rigid boundary of $\Omega(t)$, for time $t \ge 0$; thus $\partial(\Omega(t)) = \Sigma(t) \cup \Upsilon$.
+We assume that the fluid is inviscid, incompressible and irrotational, and we neglect surface tension.
 Assume that the fluid density is $1$.
 If the gravity field is $-\vec{j}$, the governing equations of motion are

 where $\vec{v}$ is the fluid velocity and $P$ is the fluid pressure.
-We also assume that
+There is an important condition for these problems: